-- 9.1 The Publication (Regulation 19) version of the Bassetlaw Local Plan (August 2021), as updated by the Publication Version Addendum January 2022, has been subject to a detailed Sustainability Appraisal against the SA objectives, which were developed at the scoping stage of the SA process.
+- 9.1 The Publication (Regulation 19) version of the Bassetlaw Local Plan (August 2021), as updated by the Publication Version Addendum (January 2022) and the Publication Version Second Addendum (May 2022), has been subject to a detailed Sustainability Appraisal against the SA objectives, which were developed at the scoping stage of the SA process.
 This stage of the SA has built on and updated where relevant the assessments carried out for the Part 1 Draft Bassetlaw Plan in 2018/2019 and for the two versions of the Draft Bassetlaw Local Plan in January and November 2020 as well as the Publication (Regulation 19) consultation document in August 2021. - 9.2 The Bassetlaw Local Plan makes provision for a relatively high level of development to be delivered in Bassetlaw over the plan period to 2038.
 The SA has identified overall significant positive effects in relation to housing provision, employment growth, regeneration and social inclusion and health and wellbeing.
-This is partly because the spatial distribution of this growth would provide higher levels of development at the larger settlements of the District as well as creating a new settlement and some growth in Rural Bassetlaw.
+This is partly because the spatial distribution of this growth would provide higher levels of development at the larger settlements of the District as well as some growth in Rural Bassetlaw.
 As such, it is expected that the level of growth and the spatial strategy would provide new residents with good access to new and existing essential services. - 9.3 Considering the amount of land take required to support this level of growth, and the additional pressures residential development will result in, in terms of increased numbers of journeys being made in the District as well as the potential for habitat loss, fragmentation and disturbance negative effects are likely to occur in relation to many of the environmental objectives.
 Overall significant negative effects have been identified in relation to biodiversity and geodiversity only and this is largely a result of the potential for development to adversely affect the Sherwood Forest ppSPA.
 It should be noted that the SA, like the HRA, has taken a precautionary approach and therefore some of these effects may not occur and it may be possible to mitigate many potential negative effects.
-Monitoring the effects of the Local Plan using some or all of the proposed indicators in Table 8.1 can help the Council identify when negative effects occur, and it can then take action to prevent those effects becoming significant. - 9.4 The Local Plan will deliver some of the new development at a new settlement, to be known as Bassetlaw Garden Village.
-This new settlement is expected to deliver 590 homes within the plan period, and around 3,500 homes thereafter.
-In addition, the garden village is expected to provide employment opportunities and a local centre with various new services and facilities to the benefit of achieving wider regeneration of the District.
-This would make up a sizeable portion of the overall growth to be delivered in Bassetlaw.
-The details of any development coming forward would be guided by both the design principles for the garden village (ST3) and the masterplan required by that policy.
-The site allocation policies generally place an emphasis on climate change mitigation by requiring development to make provision for opportunities to champion green and low carbon energy and technology.
-This ambition is also reflected in Policy ST50, Reducing Carbon Emissions, Climate Change Mitigation and Adaptation, which seeks to minimise carbon emissions.
-The site allocation policies also champion good design, sufficient transport links and green infrastructure, all of which are likely to contribute to creating pleasant places to live and work, as well as minimising environmental harm and moving towards environmental enhancement, including biodiversity net gain.
+Monitoring the effects of the Local Plan using some or all of the proposed indicators in Table 8.1 can help the Council identify when negative effects occur, and it can then take action to prevent those effects becoming significant. - 9.4 The Local Plan makes provision for the delivery of a suitable amount and mix of housing and seeks to ensure that the housing stock meets the needs of residents by proving a range of market, affordable and specialist housing types, tenures and sizes.
+The spatial strategy determines that most new housing development will be focussed in Worksop, Retford and Harworth.